Breath Testing on Private Property

-You don’t have to provide a breath sample if more than 4 hours have passed since the event that led to the breath test request.
+You don’t have to provide a breath sample if more than four hours have passed since the event that led to the breath test request.

-Under the Northern Territory Traffic Act, police are allowed to conduct breath testing on private property.
+Under the Northern Territory Traffic Act 1987, police are allowed to conduct breath testing on private property.

 The police may require you to submit to a breath test if they suspect you are or have been driving under the influence.
 They may also require it if you were involved in a crash, although this does not apply to a crash on private property.